-Personally I have good experiences with the Marjoman cavesson without iron.
-I find them very useful since they are easy to adjust from big to small and therefore you can train both ponies as big horses with it.
-The leather is supple and the straps are wide which creates a stable sitting cavesson.
+Personally, I have had good experiences with the Marjoman cavesson without iron.
+I like that they are easy to adjust from big to small, allowing you to train ponies as well as larger horses.
+The leather is supple and the straps are wide which creates a cavesson that sits stable.

-And when you Google for the term, you will find many web shops that sell cavessons in different colours, sizes and prizes.
+And if you Google ”cavesson”, you will find many web shops that sell them in different colours, sizes and prices.

-The light brown cavesson on the white horse, you can order at www.ccvsaddlery.com
+The light brown cavesson on the white horse shown above, can be ordered at www.ccvsaddlery.com